npalomin/streetspace_dataset_ldn/README.md

 APA

 Palominos, N., & Smith, D. A. Quantifying and Mapping Streetspace: a Geocomputational Method for the Citywide Analysis of Pedestrian and Vehicular Streetspace.
-CASA Workig Paper 212.
+CASA Working Paper 212.
 Sep 2019.

 Bibtex